Generic Name: rosiglitazone (row zi GLI ta zone)

 eye problems caused by diabetes; or

-Taking Avandia may increase your risk of serious heart problems.
+Taking Avandia may increase your risk of heart problems.
 However, not treating your diabetes can damage your heart and other organs.
 Talk to your doctor about the risks and benefits of treating your diabetes with this medicine.

 Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking Avandia.
 Talk with your doctor if you are concerned about this possibility.